“The meaning each mandala holds is limited only by

 the creator and the observer.” – Unknown

-Change doesn’t happen overnight but, being small, we have embraced the slow and thoughtful progress we have made on this land since settling here in 2016.
-It can seem like an eternity between pulling thistle, nurturing the soil, planting the first seed, finding ways to provide it with moisture, and the moment that seedling pushes up from the earth.
+It can seem like an eternity between pulling thistle, nurturing the soil, building planting beds, creating pathways, planting the first seed, finding ways to provide it with moisture, and the moment that seedling pushes up from the earth.
 It’s even longer before it grows into a plant from which we can harvest.
-But oh, how good it tastes and how satisfying it is when that time finally arrives!
+But oh, how good it can taste and how satisfying it is when that time finally arrives!
 Read a bit more on how we farm.

 A Traditional Foods Farm